Forwarding Packets Greedily on the Line: The Algorithm

 \subsection{Upper bound for \GREEDY}

-Now, we turn to the main result of the paper, the upper bound for \GREEDY, beginning with some definitions.
-A packet, $p$, is \emph{alive} for a given algorithm at any time $t$ such that $t \geq \release(p)$ and $\length(p,t)>0$.
+We now turn to the main result of the paper, the upper bound for \GREEDY, beginning with some definitions.
+A packet $p$ is \emph{alive} for a given algorithm at any time $t$ such that $t \geq \release(p)$ and $\length(p,t)>0$.

 Fix an optimal offline algorithm, \OPT. \begin{definition} Let $a_i(t)$ be the number of alive packets in \OPT's schedule that still need to be processed on router $i$ at time $t$.
-Similarly, let $g_i(t)$ be the number of alive packets that \GREEDY still needs to process on router $i$ at time $t$. \end{definition} The optimal flow time is lower bounded by the maximum value of $a_i(t)$ over all time steps and over all routers.
+Similarly, let $g_i(t)$ be the number of alive packets that \GREEDY still needs to process on router $i$ at time $t$. \end{definition} The optimal flow time is bounded below by the maximum value of $a_i(t)$ over all time steps and routers.

-\begin{definition} We define $\Delta_i(t)=g_i(t)-a_i(t)$ for all routers $i$ and times $t$. \end{definition} This means that $\Delta_i(t)$ is the number of packets that \OPT is ahead on server $i$ at time $t$, since it is the number of packets that \OPT has already processed on router $i$ before time $t$ minus the number of packets that \GREEDY has already processed on router $i$ before time $t$.
+\begin{definition} We define $\Delta_i(t)=g_i(t)-a_i(t)$ for all routers $i$ and times $t$. \end{definition} Thus, $\Delta_i(t)$ is the number of packets by which \OPT is ahead on router $i$ at time $t$: it is the number of packets that \OPT has processed on router $i$ before time $t$ minus the number that \GREEDY has processed there before time $t$.
 The value $\Delta_i(t)$ may be positive or negative.